konekoya/python-links/README.md

 - [When to Use a List Comprehension in Python](https://realpython.com/list-comprehension-python/)
 - [Getting Started with Python in VS Code](https://code.visualstudio.com/docs/python/python-tutorial) - Use VSCode as the text editor for your python development
 - [Python Scope & the LEGB Rule: Resolving Names in Your Code](https://realpython.com/python-scope-legb-rule/)
+- [How To Safely Store A Password](https://codahale.com/how-to-safely-store-a-password/) - In which I recommend bcrypt

 ### Video courses